 Nostalgia: that’s what has drawn Theo into repeatedly painting scenes of Pearson College and Pedder Bay, in their different moods.
 It’s not just his own nostalgia but also that of Pearson College graduates, a few of whom have commissioned him in recent years to paint this place of intense shared memories.

-In August 2017, Theo donated the paintings of Pearson College and Pedder Bay in the gallery below to Pearson College to use for fundraising purposes — very un-nostalgically for the college’s future!
+In August 2017, Theo donated the paintings of Pearson College and Pedder Bay below to Pearson College to use for fundraising purposes — very un-nostalgically for the college’s future!
 Most are oil on canvas, but some are acrylics or watercolours.

 If you are interested in buying any of these paintings (and thereby supporting the college’s scholarship fund, with some portion for Doctors without Borders MSF), please contact Benoît Charlebois at Pearson United World College: BCharlebois@pearsoncollege.ca